-Audit Objectives - Determine whether disbursements to students were made or returned to the funds provider in accordance with required time frames; and, whether required reviews were made and required documents and approvals were obtained before disbursing SFA funds.
+Audit Objectives - Determine whether disbursements to students were made or returned to the funds provider in accordance with required time frames; and whether required reviews were made and required documents and approvals were obtained before disbursing SFA funds.

 - a.
-Review a sample of disbursements to students and verify that they were made or returned in accordance with required time frames and for Direct Loan Option 1 and standard origination institutions, only to the students listed on the Actual Disbursement Roster. - b.
+Review a sample of disbursements to students and verify that they were made or returned in accordance with required time frames, and for Direct Loan schools that are on reimbursement or cash monitoring payment method, that they only disbursed funds to students after the funds had been received from ED. - b.
 Review loan or other files to verify that the institution performed required procedures and obtained required documents prior to disbursing funds.
-For institutions under the reimbursement method of payment, verify that FFEL proceeds were not disbursed until approval from the Department was obtained. - c.
-For a sample of Pell and Direct Loan disbursements, match the disbursement date and amount in Common Origination and Disbursement files to the disbursement date and amount in students' accounts or to the amount and date the funds were otherwise made available to students.